Appendix: Config Format Reference

 titleSchema Expression

-$...$), e.g.,$type$,type[$type$]. - Type: starts with a single
+$...$parameters, such as$type$,type[$type$]. - Type: Starting with a single

 FAQ